Last summer an executive memo was released allowing employers to defer payroll taxes for employees.

 State unemployment taxes

-Just like FUTA, state unemployment insurance (SUI) taxes are paid by employers as a safety net for people who are looking for a new gig.
+Just like FUTA, state unemployment insurance (SUI) taxes are paid by employers as a safety net for people who lost their job through no fault of their own and are actively looking for a new gig.

 Nearly every state has a different tax rate, which is usually determined by the type of business you have and your history with unemployment claims.
 Head over to the US Department of Labor’s state law website to learn more about your particular rate.

 If you are based in Alaska, New Jersey, or Pennsylvania, you also withhold an employee contribution of SUI taxes.

 There are also a grab bag of taxes out there that are based on the city, county, or municipality that you work in.
 Typically, most companies are only required to withhold taxes for counties where there’s a work location, like a cafe, office, or construction site.

 Employee payroll taxes

 You guessed it, next up are the taxes that only employees pay.

 This tax is paid by employees only and is calculated based on their total income, filing status, and personal exemptions.
 The 2021 federal tax rate is between 10% and 37%.